Introduction

 ServerAlias firma-a.de www.projekt-b.com projekt-b.com - Domains are separated by spaces

-- Apache checks ServerName first, then ServerAlias – the first match wins
+- Apache checks ServerName first, then ServerAlias, and the first match wins

 ServerAlias *.firma-a.de(for all subdomains)

-- The absolute path on the server where the website files are located
+- The absolute path on the server where the website files live

 - Example:

-DocumentRoot /var/www/typo3 - Apache serves all matching requests from this directory
+DocumentRoot /var/www/typo3 - Apache serves every matching request from this directory

-- Apache looks for the requested file relative to this path
+- It looks for the requested file relative to this path

-index.phpthat processes all requests is located - Important: This must be an existing directory that Apache has read access to
+index.phpthat handles all requests sits - Important: this must be an existing directory that Apache can read

-Host: www.projekt-b.comheader - Apache searches all Virtual Hosts for
+Host: www.projekt-b.comheader - Apache searches every virtual host for a

-DocumentRoot /var/www/typo3 - All further file accesses occur relative to
+DocumentRoot /var/www/typo3 - All further file access happens relative to

 /var/www/typo3

 If AllowOverride None is set, Apache ignores TYPO3's .htaccess.
-Symptom: 404 errors for all pages except the homepage.
-Solution: Set AllowOverride All.
+Symptom: 404 errors on every page except the homepage.
+Solution: set AllowOverride All.

 Multi-Domain with Separate DocumentRoots

-Sometimes you may want different TYPO3 installations per domain.
-Here is the advanced configuration:
+Sometimes you want a separate TYPO3 installation per domain.
+Here is the more advanced configuration:

 # Virtual Host 1: Company A